 Building authority for your brand can amplify the level of trust customers have in your business, and as we’ve shown above, brand loyalty directly impacts your bottom line.

-This post was originally written in 2019, and updated for 2021 by Amina Maina.
+This post was originally written in 2019, and updated for 2023 by Molly Willis.